 Renew PA Works Campaign

-Join the PA Solar Center this summer for the Renew PA Works campaign.
-Here’s some more information:
+Join the PA Solar Center for the Renew PA Works & Solar Ambassador Program.

-Goal: To galvanize college students’ energy and availability during COVID-19 to build support for the passage of the 18% by 2025 renewable energy (with 5.5% solar) goal in 2020 as an economic stimulus and jobs incubator in response to the economic crisis caused by the pandemic.
+Goal: To galvanize solar owners and other interested citizens to build support to increase Pennsylvania’s renewable energy goals and to educate their communities about the benefits that solar energy can offer to the state as an economic stimulus and jobs incubator in response to the economic crisis caused by the pandemic.

-Summary: The Pennsylvania Solar Center along with the Renewables Work for PA coalition of more than 100 renewable energy companies will create opportunities for a large number of college students to engage in statewide policy education with decision makers to urge an increase in renewable energy goals in PA.
-We will launch college student-led teams in every county in Pennsylvania that will:
+Summary: The Pennsylvania Solar Center along with the Renewables Work for PA coalition of more than 100 renewable energy companies will create opportunities for solar ambassadors to engage in statewide policy education with their communities and with decision makers to urge an increase in renewable energy goals in PA.
+Solar Ambassadors will:

 - Educate people about the benefits of renewable energy and the economic opportunities of attracting renewable energy development to their counties